Top Effective Communication Skills to Improve In 2023

 You should not be angry or frustrated when your opinions contradict other team members.
 Delivering a message with empathy and respecting the receiver’s values, beliefs, opinions, and ideas are essential for an effective communicator.
 To be more empathic rather that offering a quick solution to the your colleague who needs some empathy, just listen.

-Tip: By improving your emotional inteligence you improve your abilities to understand other people, let go of mistakes easier, will be more difficult to offend, and be more curious about other people.
+• Boost EQ skills: By improving your emotional intelligence, you improve your abilities to understand other people, let go of mistakes easier, will be more difficult to offend and be more curious about other people.

 6. Give and receive feedback